Skip to main content

 Changes of residence that do not produce effect

-In case of joint taxation, the tax base will be determined in accordance with the individualization rules.
+In the case of joint taxation, the tax base will be determined in accordance with the individualization rules.

-The deadline for submitting the complementary returns will end on the same day that the deadline for submitting the returns for the Personal Income Tax corresponding to the year in which the circumstances occur that determine that it should be considered that there has been no change of home.
+The deadline for filing supplementary declarations will end on the same day as the deadline for filing Personal Income Tax declarations for the year in which the circumstances that determine that there should be no change of residence occur.

 COMPLETION